The world that made New Orleans: from Spanish silver to Congo Square

 099 | |a eAudiobook hoopla | ||

-100 | 1 | |a Sublette, Ned,|d 1951-|e author. | |
+100 | 1 | |a Sublette, Ned,|e author. | |

-245 | 1 | 4 | |a The world that made New Orleans :|b from Spanish silver to Congo Square|h [electronic resource] /|c Ned Sublette. |
+245 | 1 | 4 | |a The World That Made New Orleans :|b from Spanish silver to Congo Square|h [electronic resource] /|c Ned Sublette. |

 250 | |a Unabridged. | ||

-264 | 1 | |a [United States] :|b Tantor Audio,|c 2017. | |
+264 | 1 | |a [United States] :|b Tantor Media, Inc.,|c 2017. | |

 264 | 2 | |b Made available through hoopla | |